mepto/p10/readme.md

 ### Database

-The database is a posstgresql database.
+The database is a postgresql database.
 You will need to create one on your local machine.
 Install postgresql on your windows machine if it is not already by going to https://www.postgresql.org/download/windows/ and using the installer, selecting